yingyingww/Board-Game-Finder/README.md

 [web project D] Project Plan Assignment.pdf: A pdf file outlining the inital goals and format of our project.

-boardGameFinder.API: A Python script which transmits search information from the HTML to our SQL queries using Flask.
+boardGameFinderAPI.py: A Python script which transmits search information from the HTML to our SQL queries using Flask.

 datasource.py: A Python script which creates strings for SQL queries based on which criteria are selected by the user.